Abdelrhman-Sayed70/OOP/Constructor/README.md

 - All classes have constructors by default: if you do not create a class constructor yourself, Java creates one for you.

 ## Creating Constructor Rules
-- It's name is the same of class name
+- Its name is the same as the class name
 - Can not have a return type
 - Must has `public` access modifier

 ## Constructor Types
 - Default constructor

+- Copy Constructor

 - No arg constructor